Ed.S. in Curriculum & InstructionOVERVIEW COURSES FAQS KSU CATALOG

 - Obtain and submit a copy of Georgia Teaching Certificate or a departmentally-approved equivalent.

-- Complete and submit the Professional Reflection Statement.
+- Complete and submit two Evaluations.

 - Obtain and submit the Mentor Commitment Form.